-One clue comes from this story, from the book Art and Fear by David Bayles and Ted Orland:
+I came across the following story, from the book Art & Fear by David Bayles and Ted Orland:

 The ceramics teacher announced on opening day that he was dividing the class into two groups.
 All those on the left side of the studio, he said, would be graded solely on the quantity of the work they produced, all those on the right solely on its quality.
 His procedure was simple: on the final day of class he would bring in his bathroom scales and weigh the work of the “quantity” group: fifty pounds of pots rated an “A”, forty pounds a “B”, and so on.
 Those being graded on “quality,” however, needed to produce only one pot — albeit a perfect one — to get an “A”.
 Well, came grading time and a curious fact emerged: the works of the highest quality were all produced by the group being graded for quantity.
 It seems that while the “quantity” group was busily churning out piles of work — and learning from their mistakes — the “quality” group had sat theorizing about perfection, and in the end had little more to show for their efforts than grandiose theories and a pile of dead clay.

-The basic idea is that to improve performance, we have to spend time performing better!
-Slow practice is a venerable technique for doing this, as suggested by this story about Mozart (from Ernest Dras’s book, Slow Practice Will Get You There Faster):
+But this is not a conventional take on how to train a skill.
+Most music teachers, for example, prioritize getting it right.
+Slow practice is a traditional technique for doing this, as suggested by this story about Mozart (from Ernest Dras’s book, Slow Practice Will Get You There Faster):

 The elder Mozart would place ten dried peas in his son’s left coat pocket, and for each successful attempt at a difficult passage, Mozart would move a single pea to his right pocket.
 When he failed on any piece, even if it was the tenth repetition, all the peas had to be placed back in his left pocket — Wolfgang had to begin anew.
 What usually happens when using this method is that the student slows down his tempo in order to play the passage perfectly.

-However, the latest technology for effective practice calls for not just slow, but deliberate practice.** Playing a piano piece through 100% correctly, whether fast or slow, will not necessarily help you get to be a better piano player, no matter how many times you do it.
-What is required to improve your skill is to select passages that are just outside your ability level, and practice those passages (slowly, if necessary) until you have mastered them.
-This is hard work, because this type of practice does not involve the relaxing satisfaction of flow.
+The latest technology for skill improvement calls for not just slow, but deliberate practice.
+Playing a piano piece 100% correctly, whether fast or slow, will not necessarily help you get to be a better piano player, no matter how many times you do it — if that piece happens to be within your current skill level.
+Instead, the advice is to select passages that are just outside your ability level, and practice them (slowly, if necessary) until you can do them correctly.

 When they train racecar drivers, one of the first lessons is when you are going around a curve at 200 MPH, do not focus on the wall; focus on the road.
 If you focus on the wall, you will drive right into it.
 If you focus on the road, you will follow the road.
 Running a company is like that.
 There are always a thousand things that can go wrong and sink the ship.
 If you focus too much on them, you will drive yourself nuts and likely capsize your company.
 Focus on where you are going rather than on what you hope to avoid.